nostr-protocol/nips/BREAKING.md

 Breaking changes prior to 2024-01-01 are not yet documented.

+## NOTES

+- If it isn't clear that a change is breaking or not, we list it.
-NOTE: the date is the date it was merged, not necessarily the date of the commit.
+- The date is the date it was merged, not necessarily the date of the commit.